Lifetime Achievement Award 2018

 The Lifetime Achievement Award is presented by the Latin American and Caribbean Internet Addresses Registry (LACNIC) to personalities who have contributed to the growth of an open, stable and secure Internet for the development of the region.

 Stanton received his award during the LACNIC 30 LACNOG 2018 meeting, which brought the Latin American and Caribbean Internet community to Rosario, Argentina.

 The Lifetime Achievement Award was created by the LACNIC Board in 2009 to honor individuals whose achievements have had a significant impact on Internet development and have set an example for the rest of the community.
-Since its first edition in 2009, the Award has been presented to 19 leaders from 13 different countries throughout the LAC region.
+Since its first edition in 2009, the Award has been presented to 19 leaders from 13 different countries.

 The decision to grant the award to Michael Stanton was made by this year’s selection committee —Ida Holz, Rodrigo de la Parra, Rafael Ibarra, Ben Petrazzini, Carolina Aguerre, Selby Wilson and Jesús Martinez— after an extensive selection process.

 Thus, the selection committee has recognized Stanton’s contributions to the regional Internet community.

 Stanton served as Director of Research and Development at RNP, Brazil's National Research and Education Network.

 After obtaining his Ph.D. in Mathematics from the University of Cambridge in 1971, he went on to teach at numerous and renowned universities in Brazil, always encouraging the development of local computer network capabilities.